MobilityData/gbfs/gbfs.md

 - num_docks_available | Yes       | Number of docks accepting bike returns
 - num_docks_disabled  | Optional  | Number of empty but disabled dock points at the station.
 This value remains as part of the spec as it is possibly useful during development
 - is_installed        | Yes       | 1/0 boolean - is the station currently on the street
+- is_renting          | Yes       | 1/0 boolean - is the station currently renting bikes (even if the station is empty, if it is set to allow rentals this value should be 1)
 - is_returning        | Yes       | 1/0 boolean - is the station accepting bike returns (if a station is full but would allow a return if it was not full then this value should be 1)
 - last_reported       | Yes       | Timestamp of the last time this station reported its status to the backend